henrik42/spring-break/README.md

 explicit injection via ```property``` to override but that is optional.

-The Java code may like this:
+The Java code may look like this:

 		@org.springframework.beans.factory.annotation.Autowired
 		private SomeCode m_autoWired;